TheWiselyBearded/AI_NPC/README.md

 The MIT License (MIT)

-Copyright © 2022 Alireza Bahremand, Mason Manetta, Jessica Lai, Richard C. Gerkin, Robert LiKamWa
+Copyright © 2023 Alireza Bahremand

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal